Clemapfel/jluna/docs/manual.md

 Vector{Int64}
 ```

 We initialized a proxy, `proxy`, with the value of a Julia-side string `"string_value"`.
-Its type is, of course `Base.String`.
-We then assigned proxy a C++ `std::vector`.
-This updated the proxies value to now point to `[4, 5, 6]` and the values type to be `Vector{Int64}`.
+Its type is, of course, `Base.String`.
+We then assigned `proxy` a C++ `std::vector`.
+This updated the proxies value, now pointing to `[4, 5, 6]`, which is of type `Vector{Int64}`.

 Here, `proxy` is not pointing to the C++-side vector. jluna has implicitly converted the C++-side `std::vector<Int64>` to a Julia-side `Base.Vector{Int64}`, creating a deepcopy Julia-side (we will learn later on how to avoid this copying behavior, if desired).
-It has even accurately deduced the type of the resulting vector, based on the type and value-type of the C++-side vector.
+It has even accurately deduced the type of the resulting vector, based on the declared type and value-type of the C++-side vector.

 > **Hint**: Let `std::vector<T> x`, then `x`s type is `std::vector<T>`, `x`s value-type is `T`